 In one sentence it tells you exactly what they came to achieve for their customers.
 This simple phrase can lead to a high-converting audience – all of whom are marked by the need for speed!

 Your unique selling point should be front and centre in your web design, and its colour should make it stand out and be easily read.

 Value propositions will also vary according to the nature of your industry.
 Designing a photography or hair salon website involves creativity not usually seen when designing a website for a medical practice.

 So, make sure your web design style is consistent with your value proposition and in harmony with your industry.

 2. Simplify your Navigation

-A high converting web design should be aimed at walking your site visitors through to an action you want them to take.
-That direction maybe a telephone call or completing a contact form.
+A high-converting web design should walk your site visitors through to an action you want them to take.
+That direction may be a telephone call or completing a contact form.
 It may be sharing your content with other users through social media.

 Your site navigation should reflect your intentions.
-Your web design should make it easy for people to navigate the site in the least amount of clicks possible in order to gain the highest number of conversions.
+Your web design should make it easy for people to navigate the site in the least amount of clicks possible to gain the highest conversions.

 Take time to review the web designs navigation and make sure that it is simple, clear and accurate.

 Follow Hicks Law.
 Hicks Law is the idea that the more choices you give, the longer the reaction time – and subsequently the more likely people are to become indecisive.